plops/slide-tag/brain-analysis/README.md

 * `log10_...`: Log-transformed versions of the count and feature metrics, which are often used for visualization and statistical modeling.
 * `nCount_SCT` / `nFeature_SCT`: Counts and features after applying a specific normalization method called "SCTransform" from the Seurat package.
 This suggests the data was processed in R with Seurat before being loaded into Python.
+See the appendix for a description of the SCTransform.
 * `SCT_snn_res.0.2` / `seurat_clusters`: **These are your cell clusters.** Based on gene expression similarity, the nuclei have been grouped together. `seurat_clusters` is likely the primary result, and these clusters serve as our best guess for different cell types (e.g., cluster '0' might be one type of neuron, cluster '1' another, etc.).
 This